prdx/KVData/README.md

 # About

-Very naive and implementation of distributed key value database in GO.
+Very naive and simple implementation of distributed key value database in GO.
+Created in purpose of learning Golang and system design.

 # How to run